drosboro/pa_statistics/README.md

 `overall_average_percentage.R`: given Semester 1 and Term 3 grades, calculates overall average percentage (GPA) for students.
 Used for providing data for scholarship awards.

+`mb_t4_gr11_grades_to_pcr.R`: takes course section info from PCR, and T4 grade 11 grades from ManageBAC, and prepares a CSV import file to bring Grade 11 IB grades into PCR at the end of the year.

 ## Summer

+`mb_final_grades_to_pcr.R`: takes course section info from PCR, student data from ManageBac, and final results from IBIS, and prepares a CSV import file to bring final IB results into PCR.

 `combine_absence_counts.R`: merges four separate attendance exports from PCR into a single table, and calculates per-term averages for each type of attendance record.